bernie6401/TCIVS_Special_Topic/README.md

 	```
 	These libraries can be installed with python=3.6, but TensorFlow.
 	Please go to this [page](https://anaconda.org) and search the library you want to install(set the platform filter as noarch or Linux-aarch64)

+## Practical Solution
+In order to avoid not being able to do it in the end, we change another solution with higher success rate - we used Arduino instead.
+You can check the code in [here](https://github.com/bernie6401/TCIVS_Special_Topic/tree/master/serial_read).
+And our os platform is my x86 laptop, we don't have the software compatible problem.